Tahler/filesystem/design.md

 The first block on disk is known as the "super block".

-The super block contains the block size, number of blocks on disk, the inode table size (in blocks), the next available inode entry, and the next available data block.
+The super block contains the block size, number of blocks on disk, the inode table size (in blocks), the number of data blocks, the next available inode entry, and the next available data block.

 ## Inode table